25% MA Tuition Fees Discount for Durham Alumni

 Like Durham?
 Stay for a taught MA!

 Beginning in 2018, Durham alumni will qualify for a 25% discount on tuition fees (home or overseas) for any taught postgraduate programme in the Arts and Humanities Faculty (the MA by research is not eligible for the enhanced discount).

-At Durham, we recognize that our greatest asset is the quality of our student body.
+At Durham, we recognise that our greatest asset is the quality of our student body.
 In order to encourage more Durham undergraduates to stay on (or return!) for an MA, the Faculty of Arts and Humanities are trialling for two years an offer of a substantially increased alumni tuition discount for all of our taught postgraduate programmes.
 This initiative is being funded by the Arts and Humanities Faculty, so it applies only to MA programmes in the following areas:

 Anyone with a first degree from Durham in any subject is eligible for the discount on any taught Masters degree in Arts and Humanities.
 The alumni discount for all other postgraduate programmes at Durham remains at 10%.